mhelou87/Just-Another-JAMF-Dashboard/README.md

 While this was designed with the JAMF product in mind, it could be adapted for other tools as well.
 This is meant to be a starting point, feel free to make further customizations as needed by your environment.

-Click [RIGHT HERE](https://docs.google.com/spreadsheets/d/1nmYL8qkzL67wd4P0dxh9Rbt_cPxx0PNoQxEh10dcYZ8/copy) to access your own copy of this template.
+Click [RIGHT HERE](https://docs.google.com/spreadsheets/d/1nmYL8qkzL67wd4P0dxh9Rbt_cPxx0PNoQxEh10dcYZ8/template/preview) to get a copy of this template.

 ## Tab Guide:
 **Dashboard**; <br> This pulls data from the other tabs, providing the simplest high-level view of the JSS.
 Users will need to update all formulae on this tab after duplicating the Google Sheet.